wmccullough-opengate/ogUserList/README.md

 6) Clear (reset) Filters.
 7) Login As row button.
 8) Click column headings to sort by that column.
+9) Edit table button.
-9) Actions column - supports copying the User Id, freezing the user, resetting the password for user, and managing user permission set assignments.
+10) Actions column - supports copying the User Id, freezing the user, resetting the password for user, managing user permission set assignments, and managing group members.
-10) Pagination - shows 10 rows at a time with First/Previous/Next/Last buttons
+11) Pagination - shows 10 rows at a time with First/Previous/Next/Last buttons
-11) Download button to export currently filtered list of users.
+12) Download button to export currently filtered list of users.
-12) Double-Click table to edit any row.
+13) Double-Click table to edit any row.
 Supports editing of Profile, Role, and IsActive.